GDalforno/GDalforno/README.md

-## Hey 👋, I'm Gabriel
+## Hey 👋, I'm Gabriel Dalforno

-- 👨‍💻 I'm a Software Engineer working with Backend Web Development, MLOps and Devops;
+- 👨‍💻 I'm a Software Engineer at Uber working with Backend Web Development;
 - :man_student: I'm also a graduate student in Mathematics at University of São Paulo (USP)
-- :surfing_man: My hobbies include, but are not limited to, listening to music, hanging out with my friends and watching youtube videos;
+- :surfing_man: My hobbies include, but are not limited to, listening to music, hanging out with my friends and working out;
 - :thought_balloon: I believe that with the right schedule and resources we are able to learn everything we want.

 ### Technologies